Saturday, October 26, 2019

 No one can legitimately proclaim that Biblical slavery, for that is what the servitude of Mosaic Law is, is like American slavery in anything except in name and in the regard that servitude was involved in both.
 The reasons for slavery, the manner in which slaves were treated, and the laws surrounding runaway slaves were completely opposed to each other.
 Beyond a couple of superficial shared traits, the two are irreconcilable due to emerging from conflicting, exclusive moral concepts.
 For this reason, no one can equate Biblical slavery with historical American slavery without leaping into error.

-The 13th Amendment's provision for slavery as punishment for a crime is a Biblical one as long as it is carried out within certain boundaries (see Exodus 21:26-27 and Deuteronomy 25:1-3 for examples), yet this does not mean that the laws around Biblical slavery are equivalent to those around historical American slavery.
+The 13th Amendment's provision for slavery as punishment for a crime is a Biblical one as long as it is carried out within certain boundaries (see Exodus 21:26-27 and Deuteronomy 25:1-3 for examples), yet this does not mean that the laws around Biblical slavery are equivalent to those around historical American slavery or the prison system.
 The slavery codified in Mosaic Law is fundamentally distinct from the kind which was practiced in the Southern states prior to the Civil War.
 The slavery of Biblical law is slavery, regardless of what prominent apologists might say, but it is also quite different from the slavery of many nations besides ancient Israel.

 Monday, October 14, 2019